Ski Instructor Training Program

 4- Make turns of different sizes and shapes Video

 5- Add speed, steepness, challenging conditions, moguls.
-Evaluate and grade on advanced parallel skiing Video
+Evaluate and assign points Video

 Expert level skiers have slopestyle, freeride, mogul, racing, and other competitions to measure their performance